carlesnunez/check-my-bundlephobia/README.md

 | strict     | If true will reject the PR if threshold is exceded | false    | Boolean | false   |
 | threshold  | Max package size in bytes                          | false    | String  | 500     |

+## Credits

+This is a fork of https://github.com/carlesnunez/check-my-bundlephobia, with fixes for disabling strict mode.